neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 ## Plugins

 Neutralinojs app developers are able to write plugins to add their own commands to the neu CLI.
-You can develop CLI plugins with the folllowing steps.
+You can develop CLI plugins with the following steps.

 ### Developing a plugin